 In those situations where the tuition is paid directly to the university by a third party, the student must provide the Office of Student Accounts with a purchase order or a written statement of intent to pay by the third party no later than the end of the first week of classes.
 If there are stipulations associated with the payment agreement, such as a minimum grade level, then the student must either pay the university directly or enroll in one of the payment options.

-Northeastern University offers monthly payment plans, administered through Nelnet Campus Commerce.
+Northeastern University offers monthly payment plans, administered through Flywire.
 The monthly payment plan allows you to divide your educational costs into smaller installments.

 Flywire allows students and their families a safe, cost-effective, and convenient method of making international wire payments to the university in foreign currencies.
 Advantages of using Flywire include tracking your payment from start to finish, the ability to pay from any country and any bank, as well as the best rate guarantee on foreign exchange rates.